salesforcecli/plugin-env/messages/create_scratch.md

 # description

-Blah.
+Using a DevHub, create a scratch org based on a configuration file or an edition.

 # examples

-- Delete a scratch org with alias my-scratch-org:
+- Create a Developer edition org from your default Dev hub

-  <%= config.bin %> <%= command.id %> --target-org=my-scratch-org

-- Specify a username instead of an alias:

-  <%= config.bin %> <%= command.id %> --target-org=test-123456-abcdefg@example.com
+  <%= config.bin %> <%= command.id %> --edition=developer

-- Delete the org without prompting to confirm :
+- Specify a DevHub and a scratch org definition file.
+Set the org to expire in 3 days and be as your default org

-  <%= config.bin %> <%= command.id %> --target-org=my-scratch-org --no-prompt
+  <%= config.bin %> <%= command.id %> --target-hub=myHub --definition-file config/project-scratch-def.json --duration-days 3 --set-default

 # flags.target-hub.summary

 Org alias or username for the DevHub

-# flags.alias.description
+# flags.alias.summary

 alias for the created env

-# flags.set-default.description
+# flags.set-default.summary

-Set the org as your default org
+set the org as your default org

-# flags.no-ancestors.description
+# flags.no-ancestors.summary

-Do not include second-generation package ancestors
+do not include second-generation package ancestors

-# flags.edition.description
+# flags.edition.summary

-Optional values are: developer (default), enterprise, group, and professional.
-Additionally, partners can create partner edition scratch orgs from a partner business org as using: partner-developer, partner-enterprise, partner-group, and partner-professional.
+the options beginning with "partner-" are available if the DevHub is a partner business org

-# flags.definition-file.description
+# flags.definition-file.summary

-path to an org definition file
+path to an org definition file. <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_def_file.htm>

-# flags.client-id.description
+# flags.client-id.summary

 connected app consumer key

-# flags.wait.description
+# flags.wait.summary

 how long to wait for the scratch org to be ready

-# flags.track-source.description
+# flags.track-source.summary

 enable/disable source tracking

-# flags.no-namespace.description
+# flags.no-namespace.summary

-Create the scratch org with no namespace
+create the scratch org with no namespace, even if the DevHub has a namespace

-# flags.duration-days.description
+# flags.duration-days.summary

 Duration of the scratch org in days